Scouts Are More Resilient

 Research by Resilient Youth Australia has compared a national sample of Australian Scouts aged 8-18 with 110,000 of their peers.
 The result: Scouts generally feel more Connected, Protected and Respected.
 This means better mental health and a host of other advantages.

-Click below button to view and download the “Scouts are Resilient” booklet, posters and other resources.
+Click the button below to view and download the “Scouts are Resilient” booklet, posters and other resources.
+Please share our Resilience resources widely.

 Scouts are 9% more positive and